TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-terasic-de2-115/README.txt

 4. Ethernet

-The ethernet port 0 is supported in 10/100 Mbit MII mode.
-This requires that the jumper JP1 is set to short ping 2-3, rather than the 1-2 as is default.
-The ethernet debug link (EDCL) is enabled and set to IP 192.168.0.51.
+The Ethernet port 0 is supported in 10/100 Mbit MII mode.
+This requires that the jumper JP1 is set to short pins 2-3, rather than the 1-2 as is default.
+The Ethernet debug link (EDCL) is enabled and set to IP 192.168.0.51.

 5. SPI